Kyoto! Kyoto was my main reason for wanting to visit Japan!

 The location was great as we got to experience local life in a normal everyday neighborhood.
 Our host also popped by to ensure that we had everything we needed, she was lovely!!

 We especially loved all her personal touches around the home, such as the guidebooks, maps, free local Japanese treats, and more!

 We made use of the kitchen!!
 Our kids were struggling with Japanese cuisine!

-So we were so thankful for the kitchen where we could cook our own breakfast and dinners!!
+So we were so thankful for the kitchen where we could cook our own breakfasts and dinners.

 We generally don’t like to cook on holidays, but this time around the kitchen honestly was a blessing in disguise.

 We also made use of the washing machine and got caught up on our washing for the holiday.

-In comparison to the expensive charges the hotels elsewhere we charging, access to a free washing machine was worth the bit of work to do the washing ourselves.
+In comparison to the expensive charges of the hotels elsewhere access to a free washing machine was worth the bit of work to do the washing ourselves.

 If we ever return to Kyoto, we would definitely stay here at Hazuki’s place in a heartbeat. –